Gedi-Ge Ruins at Ancient Anuradhapura (අනුරාධපුර ගෙඩිගේ නටබුන්)

 Loading...

 The building known as Gedi-Ge is a brick structure more or less close to the image house known as building ‘A’.
-Gedi-Ge is considered to have been a sanctuary for those of Mahayana cult who preached Tantric leanings.
+Gedi-Ge is considered to have been a sanctuary for those of the Mahayana cult who preached Tantric leanings.

-Leaving the vestibule out, the images houses are almost identical in size, building ‘A’ is 36×36 feet and Gedige is 34×34 feet.
+Leaving the vestibule out, the image houses are almost identical in size, building ‘A’ is 36×36 feet and Gedige is 34×34 feet.
 There is also some belief that one or both of these buildings may have been Tooth Relic temples and the building now known as the Temple of Tooth Relic might be part of a palace complex.

 References